-As a fertilizer, Epsom salts are very limited.
-They don’t provide any nitrogen, phosphorus or potassium—the macro-nutrient NPKs of fertilizers (see more on Fertilizers for Organic Gardeners here).
+As a fertilizer, Epsom salt is very limited.
+It don’t provide any nitrogen, phosphorus or potassium—the macro-nutrient NPKs of fertilizers (see more on Fertilizers for Organic Gardeners here).

-As a weed killer, along with the dish soap and other household items suggested in countless homemade weed killer recipes online, take a step back and consider what it is you are putting into your garden and the environment and why.
+As a weed killer, along with the dish soap and other household items suggested in countless homemade weed killer recipes online, take a step back and consider what it is you are putting into both your garden and the environment.

 Just because it’s in your kitchen cupboard does not make it safe, beneficial, or harmless for the garden.
 And there are no specific properties in these things that target weeds.

 Basically, it’s the same as tossing a bunch of random things in the garden and hoping they somehow smother the problem.
 And it’s all stuff that has no business in a living, thriving garden.

-To me, the Epsom salt garden folklore does nothing more than sell a lot of Epsom salts.
+To me, the Epsom salt garden folklore does nothing more than sell a lot of Epsom salt.

 If you are wanting to improve your soil, a soil test by a local laboratory can help determine any deficiencies.

 Otherwise, if you keep your garden soil fed with annual applications of compost, soil quality at a micronutrient level may not ever be an issue.

 Consider the big picture.

-Theoretically, you could even do harm to your garden by adding too much Epsom salts—excess magnesium can create deficiencies in other nutrients—and Epsom salts are highly soluble, which means they can get into groundwater where they can end up in rivers and lakes, and that’s not good for the environment.
+Theoretically, you could even do harm to your garden by adding too much Epsom salt—excess magnesium can create deficiencies in other nutrients—and Epsom salt is highly soluble, which means it can get into groundwater where it ends up in rivers and lakes, and that’s not good for the environment.

 It may be trivial for one gardener, but imagine thousands or millions adding Epsom salt.
 That adds up.
 Mass agriculture has shown us this.